metio/pasejo/tests/cmd/completion/pasejo-completion-zsh.md

 _arguments "${_arguments_options[@]}" : /
 '-f+[The path to the identity file]:FILE:_files' /
 '--file=[The path to the identity file]:FILE:_files' /
+'-s+[Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration]:STORE: ' /
+'--store=[Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration]:STORE: ' /
 '-h[Print help]' /
 '--help[Print help]' /
 && ret=0